surf66/surf66-hugo/content/cv.md

 ##### Ditto Music (Jun 2018 - Present)
 Working in a small team part remote, I am responsible for the arhicecture of the front end of Ditto's new systems.
 Our teams mission is to break down the current monolith PHP system into a series of microservices and deploy them into AWS, striving to deliver customer and business value with each iteration.

 To date, we have delivered on the first major piece of work, the new customer sales and royalties area.
 This is a .NET Core web application with parts of the page componentised using React to enhance the user experience.
 All the data powering the dashboard is in an AWS managed instane of ElasticSearch with a GraphQL API sitting in front of it.
-I have used react apollo on the front end to retreive this data.
+I have used React Apollo on the front end to retreive this data.

 ![Ditto Music Sales Area](https://i.imgur.com/FIg7X4O.png)

 While building out Ditto's new systems, I am also responsible for working with our Head of UX and Design to ensure the user experience is consistent.
-I have followed the Atomic Design methodology to build up a pattern library filled with reusable components we can use across any of our UI's at Ditto whether they are internal systems customer facing.
+I have followed the Atomic Design methodology to build up a pattern library filled with reusable components we can use across any of our UI's at Ditto, whether they are internal systems or customer facing.

 > [brand.dittomusic.com/pattern-library] (https://brand.dittomusic.com/pattern-library/index.html)